 The Pasco - Pinellas Fall Prevention Coalition works to raise community awareness about preventing falls among the county’s residents and visitors over 65 years old.

-Printed materials, video and public service announcements are available to the public at no charge, and presenters can attend community meetings and gatherings to help parents understand the best ways to keep their children safe around water.
+Visit FLSafePools.com for local resources such as printed materials, video and public service announcements, and presenters who can attend community meetings to help parents understand the best ways to keep their children safe around water.

 The injury Prevention Liaison can obtain data for local agencies and residents on various injuries, upon request.